How To Wake Up

 The Department of Visual & Performing Arts expands the definition and activities of traditional arts to include art as a form of outreach and as a social catalyst, where students are engaged in social service and mentoring in local communities.

 Such outreach and mentoring work is a reflection of Stonehill College's Congregation of Holy Cross values, which call on us to serve the communities in which we live, learn and work.

-This is seen in programs such as Stonehill’s Arts Outreach: Mentoring Through Photography and Visual Arts, which pairs elementary school students with Stonehill mentors during the academic year.
+This is seen in programs such as Stonehill’s Arts Outreach, which pairs middle school-age students with Stonehill mentors to explore topics in studio arts, dance or the performing arts.
 The program has been serving local youth for more than a decade and continues to grow in scope and effectiveness.
-It's seen also in the work of graduates such as Kelvin Ramirez '01, who says his experiences at Stonehill shaped him as an artist and humanitarian and whose work as an art therapist will be featured in a motion picture set for release in 2014.

 Similarly, InHouse Design, our student-run graphic design service, regularly does work for nonprofit groups and Community-Based Learning programs.

 A Supportive Environment where Deep Bonds are Formed

-As might be expected, our Visual & Performing Arts faculty are working artists, musicians, historians and graphic designers, all of whom are deeply committed to the kind of mentoring and guidance that allows students to find success both in the classroom and in careers.
+As might be expected, our Visual & Performing Arts faculty comprises working artists, working artists, musicians, historians and graphic designers, all of whom are deeply committed to the kind of mentoring and guidance that allows students to find success both in the classroom and in careers.

 In addition, students will find that Cushing-Martin Hall, which houses many of our studios and classrooms, fosters the creation of close-knit artistic communities, mainly because Visual & Performing Arts students typically work there on projects during the evening hours, forging strong bonds of friendship and sharing ideas and observations.